christianhbye/21cmVAE/README.rst

    python -m pip install 21cmVAE

-To install the recommended packages (matplotlib, jupyter, and ipykernel) as well, you should instead do:
+To install the optional interactive packages (matplotlib, jupyter, and ipykernel) as well, you should instead do:

 .. code:: bash

    python -m pip install 21cmVAE[interactive]

+To automatically install pytest, replace [interactive] with [tests].
+All optional packages (interactive + tests) may be installed with [all].

 Alternatively, you may clone the Git repository: